ec-jrc/jeolib-miallib/README.md

 mialisp /usr/local/share/mialisp/lsp/init.lsp
 ```

-The doc can be found here: `/usr/local/share/doc/mialib/lisp/pdf/miadocxlisp.pdf`
+The doc can be found here: `/usr/local/share/doc/miallib/lisp/pdf/miadocxlisp.pdf`

 ### Others

-You can also try to bind the mialib libraries directly with your preferred software:
+You can also try to bind the miallib libraries directly with your preferred software:
 ```
-/usr/local/lib/libmialib_generic.so
+/usr/local/lib/libmiallib_generic.so
 ```

-The doc can be found here: `/usr/local/share/doc/mialib/lib/pdf/mialib.pdf`
+The doc can be found here: `/usr/local/share/doc/miallib/lib/pdf/miallib.pdf`